peppersec/flashloan-tutorial/README.md

 # DyDx flashloan tutorial

+Example repo on how to take a flash loan with DyDx from ( https://etherscan.io/address/0x1E0447b19BB6EcFdAe1e4AE1694b0C3659614e4e )

 ## Install
 1. `npm i`

 ## Deploy

+## To play in remix
+1. `npm run flat`
+2. Copy content from the `FlashloanTaker.flat.sol` file to the Remix.
+3. Remove the second `pragma experimental ABIEncoderV2;`
+4. Deploy contact with tiny amount of token at the time of deployment

+## using truffle migrations
 1. `cp .env.example .env`
 2. Specify `PRIVATE_KEY` and `GAS_PRICE` in the `.env` file
 3. `npx truffle migrate --network mainnet --reset`
 4. Send a tiny amount of the token you want to borrow to the smart contract.
 E.g. if you borrow WETH the `FlashloanTaker` has to have 1 wei (one wrapped wei) on the balance.

-## To play in remix
-1. `npm run flat`
-2. Copy content from the `FlashloanTaker.flat.sol` file to the Remix.
-3. Remove the second `pragma experimental ABIEncoderV2;`
-4. Use "At Address" feature to interact with the contract.

 ## Other flashloan providers
 1. [aave](https://github.com/aave/flashloan-box/blob/master/contracts/Flashloan.sol)